CFiggers/journo/README.md

               {:question "What's your name?"
                :type text}))

-# This will ask all three questions store the responses in `answer`.
+# This will ask all three questions and store the responses in `answer`.
 (def answers (journo/interview
                [{:label :q1
                  :question "What's the password?"